loxy0dev/RedTiger-Tools/README.md

 </p>
 <img align="center" src="Img/RedTiger.png" width="99999px">
 <p>
 <strong>All scripts in the "<a href="https://github.com/loxyteck/RedTiger-Tools/tree/main/Settings/Program/FileDetectedByAntivirus">Settings/Program/FileDetectedByAntivirus</a>" folder are detected by the antivirus but pose no threat to you.
-These are not backdoors or malware.
+These are not backdoors or malware.</strong>

-⭐ Don't forget to set the repository to "Star"!!</strong>
+<h3>⭐ Don't forget to set the repository to "Star" !! ⬆️</h3>
 </p>
 <h1>📜・Description:</h1>
 <p>